pagkly/Zed/Investopedia3/Relationship Manager.md

 ## Understanding Relationship Managers

-Good [relationship management](https://www.investopedia.com/terms/r/relationship-management.asp) is about communication, conflict management, and people skills as much as it is about the technical aspects of a particular business or industry.
-Professionals in this role may have a bachelor's or [master's degree in business](https://www.investopedia.com/terms/m/mba.asp), but they also might have an undergraduate degree or postgraduate degree in [marketing](https://www.investopedia.com/articles/financialcareers/11/marketing-careers.asp) or [communications](https://www.investopedia.com/articles/professionals/050713/how-work-financial-communications.asp).
+Good [[relationship management]](https://www.investopedia.com/terms/r/relationship-management.asp) is about communication, conflict management, and people skills as much as it is about the technical aspects of a particular business or industry.
+Professionals in this role may have a bachelor's or [[master's degree in business]](https://www.investopedia.com/terms/m/mba.asp), but they also might have an undergraduate degree or postgraduate degree in [[marketing]](https://www.investopedia.com/articles/financialcareers/11/marketing-careers.asp) or [[communications]](https://www.investopedia.com/articles/professionals/050713/how-work-financial-communications.asp).

 Strong communication and coordination skills are needed for facilitating better relationships with clients and other partners.
 It's also common for relationship managers to work closely with customer-facing staff to help them better understand clients’ needs and motivate them to provide the highest service standards.